 In 1932, 17 years after Absinthe was Banned, Paul Ricard commercialized Pastis to replace the French thirst for absinthe, minus the controversial wormwood.
 Pastis was an instant hit and still is today, especially in the south of France.

-There are several regional brands of Pastis, but here are the most well-known brands.
+There are several regional brands of Pastis, but here are some well-known brands.

 How to drink Pastis